 Sometimes thinking we are a good listener is really code for being a great talker!

-Take A Listening Litmus Test
+My Family Mediator Listening Litmus Test

 If you hear yourself utter any of these phrases, consider them warning signs that your listening skills are of the talking variety.